Trapping of Bose-Einstein condensates in a three-dimensional dark focus generated by conical refraction: Conical refraction

-This can be derived from a fundamental Gaussian input beam with power $P$ and normalized transverse profile of the electric field amplitude ${E(\rho)=\sqrt{2P/\pi w_0^{2}} \exp (-\rho^2)}$ and a 2D Fourier transform ${ a \left( \eta \right)=\sqrt{2P\pi /w_0^2}\exp -\eta^{2}/ 4}$.
-Depending on the parameter $\rho_0 \equiv R_0/w_0$ the shape of the annular CR intensity pattern can vary drastically, and therefore it will be used as a control parameter.
-If the condition $\rho_0 \gg 1$ is satisfied,the intensity pattern at the focal plane will form by two bright rings separated by a dark (Poggendorff) ring. \cite{phelan:2009:oe,peet:2010:oc,turpin:2012:ol,turpin_rings:2013:ol,peinado:2013:ol,turpin_vault:2013:oe}.
-This pattern of concentric rings can, while illuminated with blue-detuned light, be used to create an repulsive ring shaped guiding potential for cold atoms and BECs \cite{turpin:2014:}.
-However, for other values of the $\rho_0$ parameter, the CR beam changes substantially giving rise to different optical ring potentials \cite{loiko:2013:ol,peet:2010:oe,turpin:2014:ol}.
+This can be derived from a Gaussian input beam with power $P$ and normalized transverse profile of the electric field amplitude $E(\rho)=\sqrt{2P/\pi w_0^{2}} \exp (-\rho^2)$ using the 2D Fourier transform $ a \left( \eta \right)=\sqrt{2P\pi /w_0^2}\exp (-\eta^{2}/ 4)$.
+Depending on the parameter $\rho_0$, the shape of the annular CR intensity pattern can vary drastically.
+Therefore, $\rho_0$ will be used as a control parameter.
+For $\rho_0 \ll 1$, the light field results in a single focused spot.
+For $\rho_0 \gg 1$, the intensity pattern at the focal plane will form two bright rings separated by a dark (Poggendorff) ring \cite{phelan:2009:oe,peet:2010:oc,turpin:2012:ol,turpin_rings:2013:ol,peinado:2013:ol,turpin_vault:2013:oe}.
+This pattern of concentric rings, while illuminated with blue-detuned light, can be used to create a repulsive ring-shaped guiding potential for cold atoms and BECs \cite{turpin:2015:}.
+Finally, for intermediate values of $\rho_0 \approx 1$, the structure of the CR beam changes substantially, giving rise to different optical ring potentials including a dark focus \cite{loiko:2013:ol,peet:2010:oe,turpin:2014:ol}.